Keroro Gunsō the Super Movie: Plot

-Having absorbed everyone's malicious thoughts, Kiruru transforms into a monster and rampages through the city.
+Having absorbed everyone's malicious thoughts, Kiruru transforms into a colossal monster and rampages through the city.
 The Keroro Platoon decides to take matters into their own hands and send Giroro and Tamama to attack Kiruru, but even their most powerful attacks fail to put a scratch on Kiruru.
 Seeing no other alternative, Keroro dons the helmet, intending to enlarge himself and send orders to Kiruru.
 But when that fails, he decides to stall Kiruru while Fuyuki, Natsumi, and Giroro head for the mystery shrine and figure out a way to stop Kiruru.
 Back at the mystery shrine, Fuyuki and Natsumi discover that it was Kiruru that destroyed the dinosaurs, and when Kiruru absorbs enough dark emotions, he starts multiplying, and only Mirara can stop Kiruru.

 Keroro finally admits defeat to Kiruru, who then absorbs his energy, transforming into a large tower.
 Keroro returns to see the Hinata household (and all of his Gunpla) in ruins.
 The good memories Keroro and Fuyuki share together cause the red X on their heads to disappear.
 Mirara appears and gives the group red circles, after which she transforms into a key, which will seal Kiruru if it is inserted into the gigantic X on the tower.
 Using Mirara's Keronian statue as a mode of transportation, Keroro and Fuyuki are close to approaching the tower, but as soon as they come into close proximity, Kiruru starts to clone himself and chases after them.
 The statue crash lands, leaving the others to take care of the situation.
 Keroro and Fuyuki find a new mode of transportation in the form of Mutsumi's giant paper airplane, but the Kirurus continue to multiply.
 After the key continuously switches between owners, Kululu finally tosses it towards the X, which is shielded by a barrier.
 The barrier is broken when Giroro flies his mech into it.
 Natsumi and Giroro hold off the Kirurus while Fuyuki and Keroro go inside the tower.

 After a long stairway, the duo find a gigantic glass vase with a key-shaped slot.
 They finally seal away Kiruru, and the Kiruru Tower disappears in a brilliant yellow light, along with everyone's red X.